Kladovo transport: In memoriam

-On 8 July to 4 November 2001, the Jewish Museum, Vienna was held an exhibition, " Kladovo – An Escape to Palestine".
-The basis of the exhibition were photographs that were taken by participants of transport during the flight and were by survivors Ehud Nahir from Palestine.
-The album compiled by Nahir was reproduced from Douer.
-In addition, a documentary film by Alisa Douer, was produced with the support of the National Fund of the Republic of Austria for Victims of National Socialism.
-The exhibition was complemented by a bilingual companion book.
-Alisa Douer and Reinhard Geir were the exhibition curators.
+From 8 July to 4 November 2001, the Jewish Museum, Vienna held an exhibition titled "Kladovo – An Escape to Palestine" curated by Alisa Douer and Reinhard Geir.
+The basis of the exhibition were photographs that were taken by members of the Kladovo Group during their flight.
+One of the few survivors was Ehud Nahir who compiled the photographs in an album.
+In addition, a documentary film by Alisa Douer was produced with the support of the National Fund of the Republic of Austria for Victims of National Socialism.
+The exhibition was complemented by a bilingual (German and English) companion book.